Nordstrom/kubelogin/README.md

 - The server listens for the custom token for JWT exchange request on the /exchange endpoint

+- The server has a static site handled at root giving a brief description of the app as well as providing download links to the CLI

+- Download links are provided through the /download/ path and use the Docker image environment to search for the files

+- Files are saved as .zip for windows and .tar.gz for mac/linux

 ## Pre-Deploy Action & Configuration
 The following need to be set up in the Kubernetes environment